Merkoba/Effer/README.md

 Destroy function which deletes the file and exits the program.

-Path autocompletion with Tab. ~ Expansion.
+Path autocompletion with Tab.

+~ (Home) and environment variables expansion.

 # About Security